What are project milestones?

-Project milestones are major goals en route to completing a project.
-When a team reaches a project milestone, stakeholders get a sense of the progress that’s been made.
+They're the major goals you encounter en route to completing a project.
+And when teams reach a project milestone, stakeholders get a better sense of the progress made.

 How to set project milestones

-The first step in setting project milestones is to identify the parts of a project that could represent major progress towards completion.
-For example, if you were working on a project to build a new website, you might identify milestones such as all design assets created, all web content signed off and soft launch on X date.
+The first step in setting project milestones is to identify the parts of a project that could represent major progress toward completion.
+For example, if you were working on a project to build a new website, you might identify milestones such as:

 Remember to use milestones sparingly, as they can lose their impactfulness if they become almost as commonplace as tasks.
 What is a project milestone really saying, if it’s the third one that’s been ticked off this week?